 Services that you sell abroad don't come into this equation, because the service is outside the scope of UK VAT if your customer is a business.
 If your customer is an end consumer, you would account for VAT on the sale of that service either using UK VAT rates, or, in some cases, VAT rates local to the customer.

 How FreeAgent handles the reverse charge for services from the EU

-Here is what FreeAgent will do for you automatically when you are buying services in from the wider EU, so long as you have posted these costs into FreeAgent correctly, whether you bought these services as bills, expenses, or bank payments.
+Here is what FreeAgent will do for you automatically when you are buying services from the wider EU, so long as you have posted these costs into FreeAgent correctly, whether you bought these services as bills, expenses, or bank payments.
 Remember to set the VAT rate as 0% when you enter these costs.
 Let's say the service cost £100:

 - FreeAgent will work out the VAT you would have paid on that service if you'd bought it from a VAT-registered supplier in the UK.
 In this case that would be £100 x 20% = £20.